telerik/reporting-docs/getting-started/installation/security-best-practices.md

 ## Reporting Services

+The Telerik Reporting REST Service is a Web API application.
+Use the Microsoft recommendations [ASP.NET Core security topics](https://learn.microsoft.com/en-us/aspnet/core/security/?view=aspnetcore-8.0) to ensure it is secure.

-The Telerik Reporting REST Service is represented by the [abstract ReportsControllerBase class](/api/telerik.reporting.services.webapi.reportscontrollerbase).
+The service is represented by the [abstract ReportsControllerBase class](/api/telerik.reporting.services.webapi.reportscontrollerbase).
 Its methods are not authorized.
 They are virtual and it is your responsibility to authorize the Reporting REST API defined in the custom ReportsController inheriting the ReportsControllerBase.

 The requests for resources are marked with the [AllowAnonymous attribute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authorization.allowanonymousattribute?view=aspnetcore-8.0) by design.
 For that reason, the [Report Viewers]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/overview%}) won't add [authenticationToken]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/reportviewer/methods/authenticationtoken(token)%}) to these requests.
 If you need to authenticate the whole Web API of the Reporting REST Service, you need to add the header with a custom approach, for example, as explained in the following resources: